 Country Inns and bed-and-breakfasts are popular throughout most of rural West Virginia and are most common in communities near its resorts, national parks, and vacation areas.
 Bed-and breakfast lodging is also common in large and small towns with historical districts.

 Camping in West Virginia is a popular pastime and form of primitive lodging in all but the coldest months.
 State parks and national parks and forests in West Virginia are renown for providing exemplary campgrounds, and private campgrounds rate among the best in the U.S.

-When you encounter hotels, motels, cabins, and inns that haven’t been listed in our lodging directory for West Virginia, please let the proprietor know of the opportunity to be included.
+When you encounter hotels, motels, cabins, and inns that haven't been listed in our lodging directory for lodging in West Virginia, please let the proprietor know of the opportunity to be included.